Where will I stay on my trip to Kenya?

 Some tropical diseases you may be exposed to in Kenya could take a few weeks (or rarely even a few months or years) before producing noticeable signs and symptoms.
 A post trip check-up with your primary physician may be appropriate.

 What should I know about the Mt.
 Kenya Trek?

-The 2016 SLIK trip includes a four-day hike to one of Kenya’s most amazing locations, Mt.
+After two weeks of teaching and becoming part of the community surrounding Batian’s View, the students experience a four-day hike to one of Kenya’s most amazing locations, Mt.
 Kenya.
 Reaching an elevation of 17,055’, Mt.
 Kenya is the second highest mountain in Africa.
-Students will follow the popular Naro Moru track as they slowly ascend the mountain.
-To keep pack weight to a minimum, the group will sleep in huts and have the support of porters helping to carry the group’s gear.
-The pace of the hike will be slow so each hiker may become accustomed to the physical work at a higher elevation.
+Students follow the popular Naro Moru track as they slowly ascend the mountain.
+To keep pack weight to a minimum, several porters help carry communal gear such as tents, food and cooking supplies.
+The pace of the hike is slow so each hiker may become accustomed to the physical work at a higher elevation.
 The ultimate goal is reaching the summit of Pt.
 Lenana at 16,355’, the highest point one can reach without technical climbing gear.
 This is a challenging hike as the group begins in the mountain’s forest and moves through several distinct ecological zones before reaching the upper region of rock and ice.
-No previous hiking experience is necessary but participants must be ready for long days on the trail and the possibility of rain and cold weather.
+No previous hiking experience is necessary but participants must be ready for long days on the trail, carrying a 30 pound backpack, and the possibility of rain and cold weather.
 No special gear is needed and Batian’s View is able to provide the necessary clothing, sleeping bag, and sleeping pad.
 It is highly recommended that students bring their own boots that they have already broken in and are comfortable wearing for long hikes.